chrisbouchard/namespaced-wireguard-vpn/README.md

 While `ip netns exec` is handy for one-off commands, this project is most useful to allow running other systemd units in a VPN-only namespace.
 This is accomplished by adding a drop-in override file to the unit.
 In the following example, we'll configure Transmission Daemon to run in our namespace.
+Beware that is used in conjunction with the `nsswitch.conf` and `resolv.conf` tweaks above this will not work correctly, as systemd does not mount them into the right locations.
+There using `ip netns exec` may be more appropriate.

 #### `/etc/systemd/system/transmission-daemon.service.d/10-vpn-netns.conf`: